cerredz/Song-Reccomendation-System/README.md

 - **Latent Space Lookup**: `latent-space-lookup.csv` (239MB) - Stores the latent representations of songs for quick recommendation lookups.
 - **other .json files**: JSON files for artists, genres, and emotions IDS, along with normalization parameters and data counts.

-## Embedding Layers Information

-Embedding layers are crucial for handling categorical data in the model:

-- **Artist Embedding**: With a dimension of 100, it captures the unique characteristics of each artist across a large number of artists (as derived from `counts.csv`).
-- **Genre Embedding**: With a dimension of 50, it represents various music genres, allowing the model to understand genre similarities.
-- **Emotion Embedding**: With a dimension of 25, it encodes emotional attributes associated with songs, enhancing the personalization of recommendations.

 ## Additional Details

 - **Scripts**: The project includes scripts for data preprocessing (`data.py`), model definition and training (`autoencoder.py`), recommendation logic (`Recommender.py`), and visualization (`visualize.py`).